Incorporation process

 Partnerships

-A similar process applies to partnerships – articles of association must be executed by the partners (some elements of which are prescribed by law), and then the entity must be entered in the business register.
+A similar process applies to partnerships – articles of association (in different form depending on partnership) must be executed by the partners (some elements of which are prescribed by law and differs depending on the partnerships), and then the entity must be entered in the business register.

-It is possible to register partnerships and commercial companies online.
+It is possible to register some partnerships online.

 Branches